-Mr R. Sinnakaruppan, Chairman Mrs Neerja Kapur, Member Mr R. R. Singh, Member Mr Ajit Kumar Saxena, Member Mr N.S.R.
-Chandra Prasad, Member Mr G. Srinivasan, Member Mr K. V. Rao, Member Mrs Nalini Venugopal, Member resigned on 30 April 2024 and replaced by Mrs Muni Rajeshwari Singh on 27 June 2024.
+Mr. R. Sinnakaruppan, Chairman Mr. N.S.R.
+Chandra Prasad, Member Mr. K. V. Rao, Member Mrs. Girija Parameshwar Subramanian, Member Mrs. Nalini Venugopal, Member

 - (1) Pursuant to its terms of reference, the ITC: - (a) approves IT-related projects with cost exceeding S\$100,000, and reviews their implementation and progress; - (b) reviews the implementation, maintenance and upgrading of the Company's existing core software system and the Company's on-line insurance portal; - (c) approves budgets for IT purchases and licensing of hardware and software including their maintenance, modifications and upgrading; - (d) reviews the IT security and data security policies and procedures of the Company and their implementation; - (e) reviews the IT arrangements of the Company for business continuity; - (f) ensures that IT risks are identified, assessed and managed in line with the overall risk management policy of the Company; and - (g) reviews the reports of the auditors on IT.